Article en français / Versione in italiano

 Translated from French with DeepL & ChatGPT (please notify us of errors)

-Among the five hundred Roman recipes that have miraculously come down to us thanks to the uninterrupted copying of Apicius’ cookery book, the one we are talking about here is rather innocuous in appearance.
+Among the roughly five hundred Roman recipes that have miraculously come down to us thanks to the medieval manuscript tradition of the cookery book attributed to Apicius, the one we are talking about here is rather innocuous in appearance.
 But did it in fact have an extraordinary destiny?

 The recipe appears in chapter VII, entitled Polyteles, which – in ancient Greek – means ‘sumptuous’ in the sense of ‘who does not hesitate to spend’.
 It is in this chapter that we find a series of original recipes that do not necessarily excite our modern taste buds: stuffed sow’s womb or pig’s stomach, grilled teats… There are also other preparations that are still markers of culinary luxury: foie gras and truffle skewers.

 Our recipe is simpler.
-It is a sauce for all boiled foods –ius in exila omne[1].
+It is a sauce for all boiled foods –ius in elixam omnem[1].
 The end of the text specifies the use: “Boil the meat, dry it well, drain it in a cloth and pour the sauce over it”.

 Between the title and these practical indications, the text delivers the recipe itself, a list of eleven ingredients, without any indication of quantity, except for the olive oil to be used in moderation (olei modicum).
 In addition to the latter, the list includes: